anurrraggg/omegal/DEPLOYMENT.md

 2. Navigate to "Environment Variables"
 3. Add:
    - **Name:** `VITE_BACKEND_URL`
-   - **Value:** `https://your-backend-url.onrender.com` (you'll get this after deploying backend)
+   - **Value:** `https://omegal-50vd.onrender.com` (your Render backend URL)
    - Apply to: Production, Preview, and Development

-4. Redeploy your frontend after adding the environment variable
+4. **IMPORTANT:** Redeploy your frontend after adding/updating the environment variable
+   - Go to the Deployments tab
+   - Click the three dots on the latest deployment
+   - Select "Redeploy"

 ## Backend Deployment (Render)